The previous section described how to find, install, and configure software using Plugins.

 # This script supports running multiple instances of openvpn. # To run additional instances link this script to something like # % ln -s openvpn openvpn_foo # and define additional openvpn_foo_* variables in one of # /etc/rc.conf, /etc/rc.conf.local or /etc/rc.conf.d /openvpn_foo # # Below NAME should be substituted with the name of this script.
 By default # it is openvpn, so read as openvpn_enable.
 If you linked the script to # openvpn_foo, then read as openvpn_foo_enable etc. # # The following variables are supported (defaults are shown). # You can place them in any of # /etc/rc.conf, /etc/rc.conf.local or /etc/rc.conf.d/NAME # # NAME_enable="NO" # set to YES to enable openvpn

-The startup script will also indicate if any additional parameters are available:
+The startup script also indicates if any additional parameters are available:

 # NAME_if= # driver(s) to load, set to "tun", "tap" or "tun tap" # # it is OK to specify the if_ prefix. # # # optional: # NAME_flags= # additional command line arguments # NAME_configfile="/usr/local/etc/openvpn/NAME.conf" # --config file # NAME_dir="/usr/local/etc/openvpn" # --cd directory